Deprivation of Citizenship

 Another example is when a person became a British citizen as a result of fraud, false representation or concealment of a material fact.

-This is when representation was made dishonestly.
+This is when applicants make their representations dishonestly.
 In other words, an innocent mistake will not count as ‘false representation’.
 Also, it should be a deliberate one.
 For example, deliberate abuse of immigration or nationality application processes (for example Knowledge of Life/ESOL testing) may lead to deprivation.

-he caseworker should be satisfied that there was an intention to deceive: an innocent error or genuine omission should not lead to deprivation.
+The caseworker should ensure that there was an intention to deceive.
+For this reason, an innocent error or genuine omission should not lead to deprivation.

 Deprivation is unlikely to happen if as a result of the deprivation order a person becomes stateless.
 This is unless there are reasonable grounds to believe that this person can acquire another nationality.